 - Your symptoms, such as where the pain is and what time of day your foot hurts most.

 - How active you are and what types of physical activity you do.

 Once your evaluation is complete, our team will devise an individualized course of treatment involving a wide variety of modalities and exercises.
 These are designed to reduce your discomfort as well as prevent future pain as much as possible.
 There are many lifestyle adjustments that may need to be made in order to optimize your treatment.

-For questions on plantar fasciitis, contact Flowers Physical Therapy today!
+For questions on plantar fasciitis, contact Flowers Physical Therapy in Rosedale today!